lpraveen2393/invi/README.md

 # Invi

-Invi is a web application designed to efficiently allocate exam duties for staff members.
+Invi is a web application designed to allocate exam duties for staff members efficiently.

-### Steps
+## Steps

 1. Clone the repository: